scottfr/SystemsBook/Building/building.md

 - Color coding relations is an alternative to the + and - notation, though be consistent.
 - Employing explicit stock representations often reduces misinterpretations.
 - Hybrid Rich Pictures/Causal Loop Diagrams are often the very meaningful.

+### Stock & Flow Simulations ###

+- The most explicit model form with well defined rules for construction that must be followed.
+- The dynamic nature allows you to compress time and distance to see the implications of relations.

+### Construction Process

+- Use a process that suits you and the purpose you're trying to achieve.

+### Guidelines ###

+- The guidelines are intended to help you develop better models.
+- Use the guidelines as a checklist.

 ### Storytelling ###